 Insufficient gym ventilation: Beware of dangerous CO2 levels

 As we exercise, our heart rate accelerates, which results in faster breathing.
-This quickened breathing leads us to exhale a higher rate of carbon dioxide than normal, which can decrease the amount of oxygenated air available to inhale.
+This quickened breathing leads us to exhale a higher rate of carbon dioxide than normal.
 In your gym, you have a facility full of people exhaling elevated amounts of carbon dioxide, which can cause a significant rise in carbon dioxide in the air and a decrease in oxygen.

 A December 2014 edition of the Building and Environment Journal cites a study completed by the University of Lisbon and Delft University of Technology in the Netherlands where indoor air quality was studied at 11 Portugal fitness centers.
 These centers are similar to fitness facilities found in the U.S. The study revealed that the gyms measured high levels of airborne dust, carbon dioxide, formaldehyde and other volatile organic compounds (VOC).
 The concentrations of these substances for the most part exceeded the majority of accepted standards for indoor air quality.
 (There is no governmental agency in the U.S. that conducts routine air quality inspections in gyms.)